tttturtle-russ/KernelAnalysis/Remark.md

 - [ ] 9. vcall gep idx not constantint, also the wpa error
 - [ ] 10. other wpa errors, have not check carefully
 - [ ] 11.
 Warnings should not display while compiling
+- [ ] 12.
+Uniq mempairs by different ways are different